raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 QA output must be queryable by admins and suitable for inclusion in notification emails.

-#### `ETLOutput`
+#### `ETLArtifact`

-Stores final and important output references.
+Stores run-scoped artifact manifests for both intermediate and final pipeline products.
+The manifest is the graph contract; large row payloads live in typed tables or future object storage, not in JSON fields.

 Required fields:

 - pipeline run,
-- output key,
+- key,
+- artifact role: `INTERMEDIATE` or `FINAL`,
+- artifact kind: `DATASET`, `FILE`, or `SCALAR`,
-- output kind: `TABLE`, `VIEW`, or `FILE`,
+- storage kind: `POSTGRES_TABLE`, `OBJECT`, or `INLINE_JSON`,
-- table name or file reference,
+- table name, object key, or inline reference,
+- schema key,
+- schema version,
-- output version, nullable for outputs that are not versioned,
+- version, nullable for non-versioned artifacts,
 - row count,
 - published flag,
 - metadata as JSON,
 - created_at.
+- updated_at.

+Each pipeline run has at most one artifact per key.
+Final statistical weights are represented by a final `ETLArtifact` with `artifact_role = FINAL`, `storage_kind = POSTGRES_TABLE`, `reference = StatisticalWeight._meta.db_table`, `version = <published version>`, and `published = true`. `ETLPipelineRun.final_output` points to that final artifact; final outputs are represented by artifact manifests rather than a separate output model.

+Intermediate artifacts use the same manifest table with `artifact_role = INTERMEDIATE`.
+The statistical weights MVP uses table-backed intermediate artifacts for `weights.s1`, `weights.s3`, and `weights.s4`.
+These artifact manifests point at a typed staging table and carry the relevant slice metadata, such as `count_kind = S1`.

+Use `INLINE_JSON` only for small scalar or metadata-style values.
+Do not store large intermediate datasets as JSON payloads.

-#### `ETLIntermediateOutput`
+#### `StatisticalWeightsCaseCount`

-Stores run-scoped intermediate node payloads that are consumed by downstream nodes in the same run.
+Stores run-scoped `s1`, `s3`, and `s4` aggregate rows for statistical weights in one typed table.

 Required fields:

 - pipeline run,
-- output key,
-- payload as JSON,
+- count kind: `S1`, `S3`, or `S4`,
-- row count,
+- STT code,
-- created_at,
+- reporting month,
+- stratum, blank for `S3`,
-- updated_at.
+- count.

-The MVP stores `weights.s1`, `weights.s3`, `weights.s4`, and `statistical_weights.candidates` as JSON payloads.
-These are internal handoff records, not published data products.
+The unique key is pipeline run, count kind, STT code, reporting month, and stratum. `S3` uses an empty string for stratum rather than `NULL` so uniqueness is deterministic.
+The artifact keys remain separate (`weights.s1`, `weights.s3`, `weights.s4`) even though they reference the same physical table; this keeps the graph contract readable while reducing staging model surface area.

 ### Statistical Weights Output Model